Artisan-Lab/RULF/src/bootstrap/README.md

     llvm/

       # build folder (e.g. the platform-specific build system).
 Like with
-      # compiler-rt this is compiled with CMake
+      # compiler-rt, this is compiled with CMake
       build/

       # Installation of LLVM.
 Note that we run the equivalent of 'make install'
-      # for LLVM to setup these folders.
+      # for LLVM, to setup these folders.
       bin/
       lib/
       include/